WHY WOULD WE NOT LET THE BEDBUGS BITE?

-Then there are cases wherein bed bugs have caused depression, as reported by the Center for Disease Control.
+Then there are cases wherein bed bugs have caused depression, as reported by the Centres for Disease Control.

 So as we can now see, bed bugs are not just a nuisance, but also dangerous pests indeed.
 The only good thing about this is that they are not capable of transmitting diseases.

 Signs that you have bed bugs at home

 Bed bugs initially can be found on the bed; they are on mattresses, headboards, bed frame, pillows, and foam.
 Soon after, if the infestation becomes heavy, you may find them in desk drawers, cracks, and crevices, behind wallpapers, in electric sockets, on the walls, and on ceilings, on appliances, sofas, and other furniture.

 How do we get bed bugs?

 Bed bugs are known to be very good hitchhikers.
 They hitch a ride on the luggage carried by people as they travel.
 We get them through other means too, like latching themselves to old clothes, used sofas, used beds or bed frames, and other used items.
 They have very slim bodies which allow them to fit into small spaces in our houses and can stay there for a very long time.
 Frequent travellers who sleep in many different sleeping quarters are highly susceptible to picking up the bed bugs.
 They thrive on any conditions, and sanitation is not an issue with them.
 Yet, you need not worry about getting bedbugs while travelling because there are things to bring to avoid bed bugs while travelling.